khulnasoft/HandPickr/starter/fastify/README.md

-# Fastify + Vercel
+# Fastify + Khulnasoft

-This example shows how to use Fastify with Vercel Functions.
+This example shows how to use Fastify with Khulnasoft Functions.

 ## Demo